ootjersb/pislave/README.md

 sudo ./pislave

 This will launch the slave and respond to data being send to I2C address 0x80 (which is 0x40 using 7 bit).
-Data being received is printed to the console.
+Data being received is handled accoring to the setting in config.cpp.
+This can be logged to console, domoticz or file

 Options for control:
 x = Exit the program and close communication